As CFO for Over a Dozen Startups, She’s Got Finance Spend Tactics Down to a Science

 “The problem a lot of us struggle with is understanding the margin impact we’re willing to take today in hopes of acquiring customers that will return time and time again over the long haul,” Ruda said.
 “For many startups, acquiring customers is expensive and a key reason for seeking venture funding.
 Understanding your own business’s CAC/LTV economics is critical in ensuring you’re not in a never-ending cycle of pushing all cash flow right back to Facebook.”

 Ruda works with clients to compare forecasts to actuals, finding meaningful discrepancies in marketing spend—particularly with digital platforms like Facebook.
 Her suggestion: run small tests with other supplemental forms of marketing that might be equally efficient but are less likely to get out of hand.
-Another tip Ruda offered was setting budgets based on CAC and ROAS rather than fixed-dollar-amount marketing budgets that could drain your pockets if inefficient.
+Another tip Ruda offered was setting budgets based on CAC and return on ad spend (ROAS) rather than fixed-dollar-amount marketing budgets that could drain your pockets if inefficient.

 2. Charging Ahead on Full-Time Hires